Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 --namespace=alfresco
 ```

 > **Note:** If you're using GMail or Yahoo as the outbound email server, your application's attempts to send outgoing emails may be blocked by email providers due to their security policies, as it considers the authentication attempts to be suspicious.
 When this happens, you will receive a security alert at the corresponding email address.
 To proceed, you will need to manually confirm the validity of the authentication attempt before the email provider will permit the application to send outbound emails.
-For more information on [Less secure apps & your Google Account](https://support.google.com/accounts/answer/6010255){:target="_blank"}.
+See [Less secure apps & your Google Account](https://support.google.com/accounts/answer/6010255){:target="_blank"} for more information.

 ### Exposing email service